Views on the nuclear program of Iran: China

-Japanese viewpoint
+Japan

 In August 2010, Japan imposed new sanctions on Iran over its nuclear program, which ban transactions with some Iranian banks, and also target energy-related investments.
 Chief Cabinet Secretary Yoshito Sengoku told a news conference that Japan had taken those steps as they are necessary to push for nuclear non-proliferation and prevent its nuclear development.

 On 13 January 2012, Japanese Prime Minister Yoshihiko Noda said that he had "strong concerns" regarding Iran's nuclear program, and that this concern is shared by the international community.
 Noda said that "it is Japan's basic stance to see a diplomatic and peaceful solution to the issue."
 In addition, Noda said that over a period of five years, Japan has reduced its imports of crude oil from Iran by about 40%.

-Indian viewpoint
+India

 India's rapidly developing ties with the United States have created difficulties for India's foreign policy makers.
 India, a nuclear power which is not party to the NPT, has expressed its concern over the possibility of another nuclear weapon-armed state in its neighborhood with Indian Prime Minister Manmohan Singh stating that he was against Iran acquiring nuclear weapons.
 India voted in the IAEA Board of Governors to report Iran to UN Security Council in 2005 for non-compliance with its NPT safeguards agreement.
 Despite some domestic opposition, the Indian government later voted to report Iran to the UN Security Council in 2006.
 Leftist parties in India have criticized the government for bowing to US pressure on the issue.

 India quickly downplayed the incident and restated its commitment to develop closer ties with Iran.
 India urged international diplomacy to solve the Iranian nuclear row but added that it could not "turn a blind eye to nuclear proliferation in its neighborhood".

 Despite heavy U.S. criticism, India has continued negotiations on the multi-billion dollar Iran–Pakistan–India gas pipeline from Iran to India through Pakistan.
 India is keen to secure energy supplies to fuel its rapidly growing economy and the gas pipeline may address India's energy security concerns.
 The United States has expressed concern that the pipeline project would undermine international efforts to isolate Iran.